logto-io/docs/versioned_docs/version-1.x/docs/recipes/signing-keys-rotation/README.md

 Logto OIDC signing keys, as known as “OIDC private keys” and “OIDC cookie keys”, are the signing keys used to encrypt JWT tokens (access tokens and ID tokens) and browser cookies in Logto sign-in sessions.
 These signing keys are generated when seeding Logto database (open-source) or creating a new tenant (Cloud).

 The signing keys are applied to the entire Logto instance (a Logto open-source instance or a Cloud tenant).
-Different Logto instances hold their own set of private keys and cookie keys, which can be managed through CLI (open-source), management APIs or Console UI (Cloud).
+Different Logto instances hold their own set of private keys and cookie keys, which can be managed through CLI (open-source), Management APIs or Console UI (Cloud).

 ## How it works?